bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Light Rain and Breezy
+- Drizzle and Breezy
-- 92% humidity
+- 91% humidity
 - 18 mph wind
 - 90% cloud cover
-- 29 AQI 🟩
+- 28 AQI 🟩
-- 0.23 inches of rain in the past 24 hours
+- 0.24 inches of rain in the past 24 hours
-- 0.08 inches of rain and 0.08 inches of snow expected in the next 48 hours
+- 0.08 inches of snow and 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>